markusmoenig/Eldiron/docs/static/reference.md

 # Make the item static (doors, campfires etc.).
 Static items cannot be picked up.
 static = true

-# The worth of the item in the base currency.
+# The worth of the item in the ruleset economy's base currency.
 This is its trade value.
 worth = 0.0

 # This item represents money.
-A monetary item will not be picked up by itself but its worth is added
+A monetary item will not be picked up by itself but its value
-# to the entities wallet.
+# is added to the entity wallet.
 monetary = false

 # Defines the amount of default inventory slots (how many items the character can carry).
 If not specified